kuroni/kuroni.github.io/_posts/2022-07-08-flow-with-demands.markdown

 Notice our previous observation: the flow $$f(t, s)$$ on the back edge from sink to source is the value of our flow.
 We have been blindly assigning this edge's lower bound and capacity to be $$0$$ and $$\infty$$, but we can indeed change these values to reflect our goal.
 For example, if we want to find the min flow among all feasible answers, we can binary search the capacity of this back edge; similarly, if we want to find the max flow among all feasible answers, we can binary search the lower bound of this back edge.

-Finally, it is indeed possible to solve the min cost circulation with node demands problem with our construction, and it turns out that there are also [solvers](https://developers.google.com/optimization/flow/mincostflow) to do this quickly (I am not pretending to understand the algorithm behind this solver, but I do know that it comes from [this book](https://www.amazon.com/Network-Flows-Theory-Algorithms-Applications/dp/013617549X) and it has time complexity of $$O(n^2 \cdot m \cdot \log(n \max c))$$.
+Finally, it is indeed possible to solve the min-cost circulation with node demands problem with our construction, and it turns out that there are also [solvers](https://developers.google.com/optimization/flow/mincostflow) to do this quickly (I am not pretending to understand the algorithm behind this solver, but I do know that it comes from [this book](https://www.amazon.com/Network-Flows-Theory-Algorithms-Applications/dp/013617549X) and it has a time complexity of $$O(n^2 \cdot m \cdot \log(n \max c))$$.